Kokonaut/elite-lab-deploy/README.md

 * PS: This is an example of Environment Variables that we talked about during lecture.
 If you ever want to do more local work, make sure to switch back to FLASK_ENV=development.
   * If you find switching back and forth between the two to be annoying, there are alternatives to handling this manually.
 Feel free to reach out to me for these tweaks.

-* QUICK EDIT: Make sure to add `SQLAlchemy==1.3.23` to your requirements.txt file.
-This is due to the breaking change that released on SQLAlchemy version 1.4 on March 16, 2021.

 * Commit all your changes and send it to your remote repo
   ```
   git add -A